An introduction to 2d conformal field theory: Conformal invariance

 \subsection{Conformal transformation}

-A conformal transformation is generally defined as follows: Let us consider a differentiable map $\phi : U \rightarrow V$, where $U$ and $V$ are open subsets of $M$ and $M'$ respectively.
-Denoting $g$ and $g'$ as the metric tensors of $M$ and $M'$ respectively, we can pull back $g'$ by using the map $\phi$, as we have learned in differential geometry.
-A conformal transformation is then defined by such a map that its pullback metric $\phi^{*} g'$ satisfies the following condition:
+Roughly speaking, a conformal transformation is a mapping between two spaces that preserves angles but not necessarily lengths.
+Formally, consider a differentiable map \(\phi: U \rightarrow V\), where \(U\) and \(V\) are open subsets of manifolds \(M\) and \(M'\) respectively.
+Let \(g\) and \(g'\) denote the metric tensors of \(M\) and \(M'\).
+In differential geometry, we can pull back the metric \(g'\) using the map \(\phi\).
+A transformation is said to be conformal if this pullback metric \(\phi^{*}g'\) satisfies